How to Install PHP 8.3 on Debian 13, 12 and 11

 Step 5: Install PHP 8.3 with Nginx and PHP-FPM on Debian

 Nginx always uses PHP-FPM for PHP execution.
-If you still need the web server itself, install it first with Install Nginx on Debian, then add the PHP packages below.
+If you still need the web server itself, install it first with Install Nginx on Debian, then add these PHP packages.

 sudo apt install nginx php8.3 php8.3-fpm php8.3-cli -y